2600hz/kazoo/applications/crossbar/doc/channels.md

 The Channels API allows queries to find active channels for an account, a user, or a device.
 Given a call-id for a channel, a limited set of commands are allowed to be executed against that channel (such as hangup, transfer, or play media).

+NOTE: Konami is an outdated and unsupported 2600Hz module.
+If you need support on this module, please ensure you are signed up for Konami Pro.

 ## Fetch active channels system wide.

 !!! note